JamzaSK/TWInventoryReloaded/README.md

 * An alternative to the standard auction browsing window
 * More info (during fort battles, in player profiles..)
 * Intelligent chat with URL recognition
+* Mass telegrams
+* Mass opening - SHIFT + click on the item in your inventory
+* Mass sending of the event currency during supported events
+* Collect reminder for items that have a long cooldowns
 <br>